danillouz/docker-k8s-resources/cheat-sheets/Kubernetes.md

  - [The kubectl overview](https://kubernetes.io/docs/user-guide/kubectl-overview/)
  - [Complete command list of v1.7](https://kubernetes.io/docs/user-guide/kubectl/v1.7/)

-# Create Resource
+## Create Resource
 Create a resource or a cluster from a file or a directory.

 ```
 kubectl create -f <filename|directory>
 ```

-# Inspect Resources
+## Inspect Resources
-Display information of all resources or of a specific resource.
+Display information of all resources or of a specific resource:

 ```
 kubectl get <resource>